DaedalMap Hurricane and Tropical Cyclone Data

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool performs a generic structured query for direct source_id or pack_id access, referencing the same API contract.
-It lists available packs, distinguishing data sources.
-However, it does not explicitly differentiate from sibling tools get_catalog and get_pack, which reduces clarity.
+The description clearly states the tool's purpose: 'Generic structured query for direct source_id or pack_id access'.
+It lists available data packs, distinguishing it from sibling tools like get_catalog (catalog browsing) and get_pack (pack metadata).
+The verb 'query' combined with 'source_id or pack_id' makes the resource and action unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.